htefera/MLSystemsQualityEvaluation/README.md

    * **Docreport**: contain presentation slide for defense and thesis documentation

-## Abstract
-In an effort to discover previously undisclosed bugs, minimize possible bugs, and find discrepancies, we designed and implemented an end-to-end machine-learning application to examine seventeen (17) classification algorithms from Scikit-learn, PySpark, and Keras Network.
-We employed systematic and uniform data preprocessing and model pre-train testing to assert the quality of data using Pandas and Spark DataFrames.
-Furthermore, we implemented model post-train test cases using invariant testing and directional expectation tests to examine how the model reacts to changes in relevant and irrelevant features while keeping the other features constant.
-From the empirical experiments, no observable differences were found to provide evidence of a previously undiscovered bug.
-The variation in performance of the models from varying frameworks is negligible.

 # Objective
-The thesis objecitve is to answer the following question to build user trust in using open-source ML systems.
+The thesis objecitve is to answer the following question to build user trust in using open-source machine learning systems.

 * How users of machine learning systems, including practitioners, researchers, and members of society, can gain confidence in using and deploying machine learning software And how should open-source ML software systems be tested?
 * How much confidence do users realistically have in publicly-available machine learning systems to build and deploy ML applications using classification algorithms?